korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 ![image03](https://github.com/korhanertancakmak/JAVA/blob/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/images/image03.png?raw=true)

-This diagram shows 3 classes that will make up the personal computer.
+This diagram shows three classes that will make up the personal computer.
 We'll have size and resolution for the monitor, and we'll want a method called drawPixelAt, so the monitor has behavior to draw.
 For the computerCase, we'll have a powerSupply, and a method pressPowerButton().